-Kat is the Editor and Founder of Kreyolicious.com.
-She has a Bachelor’s degree in English, and is fascinated by her Haitian roots, and all aspects of her culture.
+Kreyolicious (Kat) is the Editor and Founder of, well, Kreyolicious.com and wishes to give you a heartfelt welcome to her site.
+She loves to read, write, and listen to music and is fascinated by her Haitian roots, and all aspects of her culture.
+Speaking of music, she likes it loud, really, really loud.
+Like bicuspid valve raising-loud.
 Her other love are the movies.
-She was once a Top 50 finalist in the Filmmakers Screenwriting student competition, encouraging her to continue pounding the pavement.
+She was once a Top 50 finalist for a student screenwriting competition, encouraging her to continue pounding the pavement.

 She has completed several screenplays, with Haiti as the backdrop, one of which tackles sexual abuse in an upper middle class Haitian family, while another has child slavery as its subject.
 She is currently completing another script, this time a thriller, about two sisters who reunite after nearly 10 years of separation.
 A strong believer in using films to further educational purposes, and to raise awareness about important subjects, she has made it a point to write about social issues facing Haiti, and making them an integral part of her projects.